aws-solutions-library-samples/guidance-for-low-cost-semantic-search-on-aws/README.md

 6. Verify that the model access status is **Access granted** for the selected Anthropic Claude model and Titan embeddings.
 ![](./images/bedrock-configure-5.png)

-### AWS cdk bootstrap

-This Guidance uses aws-cdk.
-If you are using aws-cdk for first time, please perform the below bootstrapping”

-* Navigate into the CDK directory.
-`cd source/cdk`
-* Bootstrap your environment.
-`cdk bootstrap`

 ### Service limits

 Keep in mind that all bedrock models have some service limmits that will affect if a user gets for the invoke model operation, for a up-to-date refer to [Bedrock Limits](https://docs.aws.amazon.com/general/latest/gr/bedrock.html#limits_bedrock).